malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 # Step 1 - Analyse a CV/Resume structure

 Look at the examples
-* What are the sections?
 * How are they different?
-* What is the first line of the address: country or street?
+* What are the sections in each?
-* What order are jobs/education?
-Earliest first or latest?
+* What order is each section in?
-* What information is given for your job / education?
+* How much information is given
+* How are each different from Japanese rirekishou?

 ## Step 2 - write your own
 ### If you have no work experience, try these:
 * Club/circle/team membership
 * Volunteer experience